-Alowing dogs to learn to socialize with people and other dogs Healthy exercise for dogs Dogs get socialized and learn to play with other dogs.
+Alowing dogs to learn to socialize with people and other dogs Healthy exercise for dogs Dog owners can meet with others of like interest in a safe environment

+Dogs get socialized and learn to play with other dogs.
 Gives an opportunity for people who want to own a dog, but don't have the space for exercising one, to do so.